-In January 2012, the Company received a $\[\in \] 23,789$ assessment from the Belgian tax authority related to its year ended December 31, 2008, asserting that the Company had understated its Belgian taxable income for that year.
+In January 2012, the Company received a epsilon 23,789 assessment from the Belgian tax authority related to its year ended December 31, 2008, asserting that the Company had understated its Belgian taxable income for that year.
 The Company filed a formal protest in the first quarter of 2012 refuting the Belgian tax authority's position.
-The Belgian tax authority set aside the assessment in the third quarter of 2012 and refunded all related deposits, including interest income of $\[\in \] 1,583$ earned on such deposits.
+The Belgian tax authority set aside the assessment in the third quarter of 2012 and refunded all related deposits, including interest income of epsilon 1,583 earned on such deposits.
 However, on October 23, 2012, the Belgian tax authority notified the Company of its intent to increase the Company's taxable income for the year ended December 31, 2008 under a revised theory.
-The Company has not been re-assessed by the Belgian tax authority for the 2008 tax year.

-However, on December 28, 2012, the Belgian tax authority issued assessments for the years ended December 31, 2005 and December 31, 2009, in the amounts of ε 46,135 and ε 35,567, respectively, including penalties, but excluding interest.
+However, on December 28, 2012, the Belgian tax authority issued assessments for the years ended December 31, 2005 and December 31, 2009, in the amounts of $\in$ 46,135 and $\in$ 35,567, respectively, including penalties, but excluding interest.
 The Company filed a formal protest during the first quarter of 2013 relating to the new assessments.
-In September 2013, the Belgian tax authority denied the Company's protests, and the Company has petitioned the applicable Belgian court to hear the case.
+In September 2013, the Belgian tax authority denied the Company's protests, and the Company has brought these two years before the Court of First Instance in Bruges.

-In December 2013, the Belgian tax authority, issued additional assessments related to the years ended December 31, 2006, 2007, and 2010, in the amounts of \in 38,817, \in 39,635, and \in 43,117, respectively, including penalties, but excluding interest.
-The Company intends to file formal protests during the first quarter of 2014, refuting the Belgian tax authority's position for each of the years assessed.
+In December 2013, the Belgian tax authority issued additional assessments related to the years ended December 31, 2006, 2007, and 2010, in the amounts of $\in 38,817, \in 39,635$ , and $\in 43,117$ , respectively, including penalties, but excluding interest.
+The Company filed formal protests during the first quarter of 2014, refuting the Belgian tax authority's position for each of the years assessed.
+In the quarter ended June 28, 2014, the Company received a formal assessment for the year ended December 31, 2008, totaling $\in 30,131$ , against which the Company also submitted its formal protest.
+All 4 additional years have been brought before the Court of First Appeal in November 2014.